 Washington State Department of Transportation/HNTB Corporation

-Hart Crowser is the lead geotechnical engineer for Seattle Tunnel Partners, a design-build team responsible for the $1.1 billion bored tunnel alternative for the SR 99 Alaska Way Viaduct replacement in Seattle.
-The 58-foot-diameter tunnel will be the world’s largest diameter soft ground bored tunnel.
-Along its 1.7-mile length, the tunnel will pass below more than 150 buildings and critical infrastructure, including buried utilities, other tunnels, and elevated highway structures.
+Hart Crowser was the lead geotechnical engineer for Seattle Tunnel Partners, a design-build team responsible for the $1.1 billion bored tunnel alternative for the SR 99 Alaska Way Viaduct replacement in Seattle.
+The 58-foot-diameter tunnel is the world’s largest diameter soft ground bored tunnel.
+Along its 1.7-mile length, the tunnel passes below more than 150 buildings and critical infrastructure, including buried utilities, other tunnels, and elevated highway structures.

 For the cut-and-cover structures at both ends of the tunnel, Hart Crowser provided the earthquake engineering design including soil liquefaction, lateral spreading, and dynamic lateral earth pressure analyses.
 We performed site response analysis to provide input ground motions for the dynamic numerical modeling, including 1-D and 2-D linear equivalent and non-linear effective stress analyses.
 We used FLAC to perform static deformation analysis and develop soil springs and displacement time histories.
 The results of our FLAC analysis were used as input to the structural engineer’s racking analysis.
 For the bored tunnel, Hart Crowser used FLAC to develop static loads and soil springs in support of the structural design of the tunnel liner.